Related Pages:

 Anyone who meets the following conditions can apply for a medical marijuana card in New Jersey.
 An applicant must:

-A minor can receive a medical marijuana card in New Jersey.
+Yes, a minor can receive a medical marijuana card in New Jersey.
 A minor is a person under the age of 18 years, who has not been legally emancipated.
 A minor can receive a medical marijuana card if the following conditions are met:

 The following conditions qualify as debilitating medical conditions in New Jersey and enable a patient to apply for a medical marijuana card in the state.
 These conditions are: